SecJS/Config/README.md

 console.log(Config.get('app')) // { hello: 'world' }
 console.log(Config.get('app.hello')) // world

-// You can use Config to get environment variables too but we recommend using @secjs/env console.log(Config.get('DB_HOST')) // 127.0.0.1
+// You can use Config to get environment variables too but we recommend using Env function from @secjs/env console.log(Config.get('DB_HOST')) // 127.0.0.1

 // You can use a defaultValue, if config does not exist, defaultValue will be returned